Wild, Precious Life

 BELTANE: CROSS-QUARTER STATION OF THE SUN

-The Sun Reaches 15° Taurus, the Midpoint between Spring Equinox and Summer Solstice
+May 5th: The Sun Reaches 15° Taurus, Midpoint between the Vernal Equinox and Summer Solstice

 Doors, windows, barns, and cattle were decorated with hawthorne, primroses, cowslips and other flowers in bloom at this time.
 In parts of Ireland, people would make a May Bush or "Clootie Bush" — a thorn bush decked with flowers, ribbons, rags, bright shells and other votive offerings.
 Holy wells were also visited, and dew was gathered on the morning of May 1st for increased beauty and youthfulness.
 Maypoles were erected in villages across parts of Europe, obvious symbols of male-female fecundity, they include both the phallic pole protruding through a floral wreath, rung at the top, with another circle of dancers on the ground below.
 Our earthy pastoral ancestors weren't at all squeamish about sexual symbolism: the fertility of the earth was critical to honor at the beginning of the growing season, a matter of life and death.